Udit365/Learning-MDX/MDX Basics Notes/2_Sets_and_Tuples.md

 FROM
 [Adventure Works]
 ```
-## USING EMPTY SET
+### USING EMPTY SET
----

-If we just want to see the list of countries only then, we can just pass an empty set, i.e., `{}` in columns as follows :
+If we just want to see the list of countries then, we can pass an empty set, i.e., `{}` in columns as follows :

 ```mdx
 SELECT